fcwalker/Clean-Code-zh/docs/ch1.md

 Leave the campground cleaner than you found it.5

 > 让营地比你来时更干净。

-5. This was adapted from Robert Stephenson Smyth Baden-Powell’s farewell message to the Scouts: “Try and leave this world a little better than you found it…”

 If we all checked-in our code a little cleaner than when we checked it out, the code simply could not rot.
 The cleanup doesn’t have to be something big.
 Change one variable name for the better, break up one function that’s a little too large, eliminate one small bit of duplication, clean up one composite if statement.